 Product Return Rate = Number of Units Sold That Were Later Returned / Total Number of Units Sold

 Example of Product Return Rate

 For this example, let's say we're a sporting goods company selling baseball cleats.
 In September, our most popular item sold 10K units, but 7K were returned later that month.
 Our product return rate would be 70%, which may indicate a significant problem with that shoe (7,000 units returned / 10,000 units = 70%).

 6. Days Sales Outstanding

-The longer the DSO, the longer it's taking customers to pay their bills -- which may be a bad omen for your customer retention strategy.
-Yes, it's important to look at DSO as a whole in order to identify trending behaviors and what you can do to combat DSO figures on the rise.
+The longer the DSO, the longer it's taking customers to pay their bills — which may be a bad omen for your customer retention strategy.
+It's important to look at DSO as a whole to identify trending behaviors and what you can do to combat DSO figures on the rise.

 How to Calculate Days Sales Outstanding

-DSO is usually applied to the entire set of invoices that a company has outstanding at any given time rather than to a single invoice.
-You can determine your DSO on a monthly, quarterly or annual basis by dividing the number of accounts receivable during the selected time period by the total value of credit sales during the same period -- and then multiplying the result by the number of days in that timeframe.
+DSO is usually applied to the entire set of invoices that a company has outstanding at any given time, rather than to a single invoice.
+You can determine your DSO on a monthly, quarterly, or annual basis by dividing the number of accounts receivable during the selected time period by the total value of credit sales during the same period.
+Then, multiplying the result by the number of days in that timeframe.